stevencurtis/SwiftCoding/SwiftUI/SwiftUICoreData/README.md

 Difficulty: Beginner | Easy | **Normal** | Challenging<br/>
 This article has been developed using Xcode 12, and Swift 5.3

-Create project
+#Creating a Core Data SwiftUI project
+In order to develop a new `SwiftUI` project that uses Core Data you will need to open Xcode, perhaps press ⌘n but certainly remember to press the rather friendly Core Data tick box.
 ![Create Project](Images/CreateProject.png)<br/>

-Note that I've pressed the rather friendly Core Data tick box

 # The approach
 I have been [a cheerleader for a modular Core Data Approach](https://medium.com/@stevenpcurtis.sc/core-data-basics-testing-39d127380680) - this means that it should be trestable.
 Apple have created their Core Data template, and this seems to suggest that the Core Data reaches right into the views in SwiftUI.